-The Fund lost 4.9% for the year after losing 0.5% for the quarter.
-Over two years and longer (see performance table on page two), our performance is well-ahead but we are conscious that investors look to the short-term for corroboration about the proficiency of their manager.
+The Fund gained 0.2% for the year and 2% for the quarter.
+Over two years and longer, our performance is well-ahead but we are conscious that investors look to the short-term for corroboration about the proficiency of their manager.